How wooden furniture is made

 Monitoring the moisture content is crucial.
 Using a moisture meter can guide to an optimal level, typically between 6% to 8% for interior applications.
 Once this target is reached, the timber can be stored for further processing without the risk of degradation.

-See also How to remove plastic laminate from furniture
+See also How to repair cracked wood furniture

 Maintaining consistent drying conditions helps ensure that no uneven shrinkage occurs, which could lead to structural problems in the finished piece.
 I highly advise documenting the conditions during the drying process to establish best practices for future projects.